The Series Finale: Plot

 Maximoff's Vision helps unlock the White Vision's memories, and the latter departs Westview.
 Harkness takes Maximoff's magic but does not realize that Maximoff has created magical runes around the barrier to prevent Harkness from using her own magic.
 Maximoff then reclaims all of her magic and becomes the Scarlet Witch.
 She traps Harkness as the sitcom persona "Agnes", and then takes her family home as she collapses the barrier.
 Maximoff and Vision put their sons to bed and then say goodbye, before Vision, the boys, and their house all disappear.
-Faced with the Westview residents that she has harmed, Maximoff makes peace with Rambeau and goes into hiding.
+Faced with the Westview residents that she has harmed, Maximoff makes peace with a sympathetic Rambeau and goes into hiding, vowing to better understand her powers.

 In a mid-credits scene, Hayward is arrested while Rambeau is informed by a Skrull disguised as an FBI agent that a friend of her mother Maria wants to meet with her in space.
 In a post-credits scene, while studying the Darkhold in her astral form at a remote cabin, Maximoff hears her sons calling for her help.